Chapter 15: Of Repentance Unto Life and Salvation

 Thus, Repentance is not only a sorrow for our sins against God, it is not only us being sorry for doing what we did, but it the commitment to forsake our sins and instead obey Christ the Lord.
 But more on this in paragraph 3.

 That the Baptist Confession depends and copies from the Savoy Declaration of 1658 can very clearly be seen especially in this chapter, which is wholly different in the Westminster, but almost identical in the Savoy.
 See the comparison here.

 §1 God in their effectual calling giveth them Repentance unto life

 - Such of the elect as are converted at riper years, having sometime lived in the state of nature, 1 and therein served divers lusts and pleasures, God in their effectual calling giveth them Repentance unto life.
 2

 - 2 Chron.
 33:10-20; Acts 9:1-19; 16:29-30

 The Confession begins by noting that some of the elect...are converted at riper years.
 This means that they have sometime lived in the state of nature and therein served divers lusts and pleasures (e.g. Saul in Acts 9; the Philippian jailer in Acts 16:29-30; Zacchaeus in Luke 19:1-10).
-The nature of their Repentance may be different than they who have not been given so much time to live in the state of nature and sin.
+The nature of their Repentance may be different than those who have not been given so much time to live in the state of nature and sin.
 In other words, not everyone has to have a radical conversion or Repentance.
 But everyone is to repent of their sins and turn to God.
-It is God Who giveth them Repentance unto.
+It is God Who giveth them Repentance unto life.
 Repentance, like faith (chapters 11:1; 14:1), is a gift of God and the work of the Holy Spirit in the hearts of the elect.